• Skip to primary navigation

 • pinterest

-Autumn Rice Bowl with Lentils & Creamy Apple Cider Vinaigrette
+Autumn Grain Bowl with Creamy Apple Cider Vinaigrette

 Filed Under: beans and lentils, recipe, salads and bowls, tahini, vegetarian entrees Written By Leanne November 2, 2020